 In the RECOVERY trial, low-dose dexamethasone (6 mg) versus no intervention was shown to reduce 28-day mortality in hospitalised patients with suspected or confirmed COVID-19 (18).
 The findings from the RECOVERY trial have been implemented in a COVID-19 treatment guideline from the National Institutes of Health (NIH) and the updated guideline from IDSA in which dexamethasone 6 mg is recommended for COVID-19 patients receiving supplemental oxygen or mechanical ventilation (40, 41).
-Therefore, dexamethasone 6 mg is likely to be part of the standard care of COVID-19 patients receiving supplemental oxygen or mechanical practice survey (results below).
+Therefore, dexamethasone 6 mg is likely to be part of the standard care of COVID-19 patients receiving supplemental oxygen or mechanical ventilation in most hospitals as observed in our clinical practice survey (results below).
 The remaining ongoing trials of corticosteroids for COVID-19 assess different corticosteroids (i.e. dexamethasone, methylprednisolone, hydrocortisone, or prednisone) with varying daily doses used (median dexamethasone equivalent dose 15 mg, interquartile range (IQR) 10-16 mg) (20-34).
 However, the results of these trials have not yet been published (20-34), leaving the optimal dosing for COVID-19 uncertain.